HOW TO BOOST YOUR TESTOSTERONE NATURALLY

 DON’T USE ANABOLIC STEROIDS

-Increased testosterone offers the potential for more muscle, BUT, long-term use of testosterone supplements or anabolic steroids have their downsides, and side effects.
-Use of anabolic steroids for bodybuilding will cause the testes to shut down their testosterone production.
-This could be permanent, even after discontinuation of these drugs.
+Increased testosterone offers the potential for more muscle, BUT, long-term use of anabolic steroids have their downsides, and side effects.

-A study that compared weight lifters who used anabolic-androgenic steroids with weight lifters who did not use them, they found an increased risk for low testosterone even after the weight lifters stopped using steroids.
+A study comparing weight lifters who used anabolic-androgenic steroids with those who did not found an increased risk of low testosterone even years after discontinuation.

 MANAGE YOUR STRESS LEVELS